-Dopiaza translates from Persian as either “double onion” or “onion added twice”.
-This recipe has twice as many onions you might expect and they are added in two stages into the dish.
+Dopiaza or dopyaza translates from Persian as either “double onion” or “onion added twice”.
+Consequently, this recipe has twice as many onions as you might expect and they are added in two stages into the dish.
 This produces a slightly sweet dish, with a quite voluptuous texture.

 You must be patient cooking this recipe.
-The lamb will take about two hours to cook on a low simmer, then it will take up to an hour to reduce the sauce.
+The lamb will take about one to two hours to cook on a low simmer, then it might take up to another half an hour to reduce the sauce.
 However, the preparation can be ridiculously simple.
 It is a one-pot dish, and you don’t have to cook each set of ingredients individually.
 The method of cooking will highlight the flavour of the onions and the lamb.

 We usually serve this dish with plain rice and a simple vegetable dish.

 - wide pan with lid